All Posts in Ascending Order

 22 – Step 3 Overview

-Step 3 – Made a decision to turn our will and our lives over to the care of God as we understood Him.
-Christina’s Version – Decided to quit trying to be the boss and rely on a higher power instead.
-Personalizing it – I make a commitment to get through the steps and learn how […]
+Step 3 – Made a decision to turn our will and our lives over to the care of God as we understood Him Christina’s Version Decided to quit trying to be the boss and rely on a higher power instead.
+Personalize It I make a commitment to get through the steps and learn how not […]